fiduswriter/simple-datatables/docs/documentation/columns.md

 #### `format`

 A string representing the `datetime` format when using the `date` type.
+Specifying `format` as part of the table's configuration will define a default for all columns.

 #### `hidden`